What Do I Need on My Location Landing Page?

 It’s always a good idea to add directions.
 For some reason, Google likes directions from a local airport to your location.
 They prioritize those directions.

 We recommend putting at least a paragraph or more about the city that the location is in.
-You can include landmarks like museums, parks, highways and things you can do in that city.
-By doing so, it basically lets Google know that you are tying those properties together, helping with the reputation marker as an authority building reference for that location.
+You can include landmarks like museums, parks, highways, and things you can do in that city.
+By doing so, it lets Google know that you are tying those properties together, helping with the reputation marker as an authority-building reference for that location.

 You can have brief explanations of the services you provide that link out to Google.
 Especially for local businesses, details of your services are important.
 It helps to build customer trust and make the website appear polished and credible.
 Since you want to satisfy both Google and your customers, you have to note that the customer is always right, so you can first write descriptions that make sense to your customers and then strategically add keywords where they make sense to Google.